-$\label{thm:pyobject_CallObject()} Pyobject_CallObject() \ \ is "reference-count-neutral" with respect to its arguments.
-In the example a new tuple was created to serve as the argument list, which is <math display="block">Py_DECREF() - ed immediately after the call.$
+PyObject_CallObject() returns a Python object pointer: this is the return value of the Python function.
+PyObject_CallObject() is "reference-count-neutral" with respect to its arguments.
+In the example a new tuple was created to serve as the argument list, which is Py_DECREF()-ed immediately after the call.

 The return value of PyObject_CallObject() is "new": either it is a brand new object, or it is an existing object whose reference count has been incremented.
-So, unless you want to save it in a global variable, you should somehow Py_DECREF() the result, even (especially!) if you are not interested in its value.
+So, unless you want to save it in a global variable, you should somehow Py_DECREF () the result, even (especially!) if you are not interested in its value.